 Ambitransitive Verbs

-Just as a verb can be either dynamic or stative depending on the meaning, aver can sometimes act transitive while at other times act intransitive.
-These are know as ambitransitive.
-For examples, if you ask someone if they’re hungry, they might respond:
+Just as a verb can be either dynamic or stative depending on the meaning, aver can sometimes act transitive while at other times acting intransitive.
+These are known as ambitransitive.
+For example, if you ask someone if they’re hungry, they might respond:

 - No, I already ate. (intransitive)